theautonomy/logback-test/README.md

 * SiftingAppender
 * Your own appender (by subclassing AppenderBase)

+## Other

+* MDC
+  MDC (mapped diagnostic context) shines in a client-server environment.
+  It provides a way to stamp the logging event for each thread.

+* Filters

+* JMX support

 ## Examples

 * com.test.logback.Test1.java - use the configuration file logback-test.xml found in classpath